scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 special just for the SDist, not for making wheels (which should be done by the PEP 517/518 process for you).

-You need to put your base package name in for `<packagename>` in the copy command; pip will put all wheels needed in the directory you specify, and you need to just pick out your wheels for upload.
+You need to put your base package name in for `<packagename>` in the upload command; pip will put all wheels needed in the directory you specify, and you need to just pick out your wheels for upload.
 You don't want to upload NumPy or some other wheel it had to build (not common anymore, but can happen).